Poland

 • Capital tax group and companies forming part of the group.

-• Public companies with the headquarters in Poland.
+• Public companies with headquarters in Poland.

 • Legal entities or organisational entities without legal personality whose net income from the sale of goods, products, and services in the tax year amounts to EUR 3 million to EUR 50 million (excluding civil law partnerships).